 After completing four breaths, focusing only on breathing and counting, I take two more deep breaths (inhale and exhale) without counting or holding my breath, and then rest to a natural breathing rhythm with my empty conscious mind until I feel goosebumps.
 Because I do this multiple times each day I often feel the goosebumps on my first breath and continue to feel it throughout the exercise.
 Goosebumps is my internal biofeedback to confirm I am in a meditative state.
 See my post on Mediation to learn more.

-Even without a long meditation this exercise will begin to help you open your mind to the abundance of the universe and assist the natural healing processes of your body.
+Even without a long guided meditation this exercise will begin to help you open your mind to the abundance of the universe and assist the natural healing processes of your body.